Tommy Giles Rogers Jr.: Career

-Artistry

 Influences

 Rogers' biggest influence is experimental singer Mike Patton, including his bands Mr. Bungle and Faith No More.
 Other artists that have greatly influenced him are Radiohead, Pink Floyd, The Mars Volta, Nine Inch Nails, and Muse.
 Since high school, one of his biggest inspirations has been electronic music; some of these artists include Adult, Funker Vogt, Air and Dieselboy.
 The singer has consistently named the Beatles among his favorite bands.
 Furthermore, Rogers draws techniques from directors and filmmakers of works like The Twilight Zone, The Hateful Eight and The Godfather series.

 Rogers grew up a big fan of extreme metal, but only once he discovered metallic hardcore bands such as Earth Crisis he began to write music devotedly.
 After being in hardcore bands until his early 20s, Rogers realized that his tastes were much wider and decided to explore many musical avenues.
 He has a long-standing fascination with the Scandinavian black metal scene, admiring its experimentation around the turn of the millennium and bands like Ulver and Leprous.

 In 2019, Rogers named Radiohead's OK Computer, any Beatles record and Mr. Bungle's California his three favorite albums.